RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Automated Workflow for Dataset Generation

 \subsubsection{Descriptive Tasks}

 The objective of the descriptive task is to generate detailed and contextually accurate descriptions of the OSM data associated with each image patch.
 These descriptions should capture the essential features and elements present within the patch, such as geographical landmarks, infrastructure, vegetation, and other notable features.
 These descriptions serve as the raw captions and are produced in Process 2.

 In a single image patch, there usually are a number of OSM elements, each with multiple attributes and tags.
 The information provided by all the OSM elements in an image patch can be overwhelming, making it challenging for an LLM to generate a concise and accurate description.
+To streamline the task and reduce the potential for hallucination, we define a focused task that captions only one distinctive OSM element per image patch.
+By reducing the input context length and concentrating on a single element, we ensure that the LLM processes relevant information without being overwhelmed by extraneous details.
+This approach simplifies the generation process and enhances the semantic accuracy of the captions.

-To streamline the task and enhance the efficiency of LLM annotation, we propose focusing on one distinctive OSM element per image patch for the description.
-In OSM, a two-dimensional object bounded by one or more linear ways and marked by appropriate tags is recognized as an "area."
-Following this approach, we categorize all OSM elements in an image patch into two groups: "area" and "non-area."
-The "area" category includes OSM elements like land use, natural features, and buildings, while the "non-area" category includes elements not recognized as an "area," such as roads, coastlines, and other linear features.
-Given the significant differences in geometry and attributes between these two categories, we have designed two distinct tasks: Task 1 for the "area" category and Task 2 for the "non-area" category. \cref{fig:dataset_inspection} presents examples from the RSTeller dataset, showcasing image patches, selected OSM elements, and corresponding captions.
+In OSM, a two-dimensional object bounded by one or more linear ways and marked by appropriate tags is recognized as an ``area''.
+The simplest areas are defined by closed ways, having the same start and end node.
+More complex areas are defined using multipolygon relations, which may specify multiple boundary ways.
+Following this approach, we categorize all OSM elements in an image patch into two groups: ``area'' and ``non-area''.
+The ``area'' category includes OSM elements like land use, natural features, and buildings, while the ``non-area'' category includes elements not recognized as an ``area,'' such as roads, coastlines, and other linear features.
+Given the significant differences in geometry and attributes between these two categories, we have designed two distinct tasks: Task 1 for the ``area'' category and Task 2 for the ``non-area'' category. \cref{fig:dataset_inspection} presents examples from the RSTeller dataset, showcasing image patches, selected OSM elements, and corresponding captions.
 The selected OSM elements are highlighted in red on the image patches.
-Image patches (2), (3), and (13) are captioned based on the "non-area" category, while all other image patches are captioned based on the "area" category.
+Image patches (a) and (b) are captioned based on the ``area'' category, while the others are captioned based on the ``non-area'' category.

 \textbf{Task 1 (Area description):} As is shown in \cref{fig: workflow}, this task follows four steps: distinctive area selection, attribute interpretation, tag interpretation, and prompt assembly.